 You know that urge you get to just be bad?
 Usually when it comes on I try to get my rebellious fix in other ways like deleting emails, Netflixing in bed and machine washing dry-clean only clothes (be careful with this one!) rather than sacrificing how great I feel when I stick to my anti-inflammatory lifestyle.
 But in this moment I just wanted chocolate.
 So, I’ve learned the trick to splurging a little without feeling like the train has completely left the tracks is being prepared and making homemaking little treats like these guys to stock away for those just-gotta-have-it kind of days.

 These almond butter cups are rich, decadent and have plenty of sweetness.
 They’re a treat no doubt, but splurging with one of these bad boys is a much better option than what’s in that orange package.
 These are made with just four simple ingredients that are nutrient rich.
-Heck, cacao powder and coconut oil are even considered super foods meaning their among the most nutrient dense foods you can eat.
+Heck, cacao powder is even considered a superfood meaning it’s one of the most nutrient dense foods you can eat.
 And there’s none of that other questionable stuff and a lot less sugar too.

 Almond Butter Cups